 Registration Rights Agreement.
-In connection with our investment agreement with Nistec, on August 19, 2013 we entered into a registration rights agreement with Nistec, pursuant to which we agreed to register under the Securities Act of 1933 some or all of the ordinary shares sold to Nistec upon its "demand," at any time after one year following the consummation of the sale.
+In connection with our investment agreement with Nistec, on August 19, 2013 we entered into a registration rights agreement with Nistec, pursuant to which we agreed to register under the Securities Act some or all of the ordinary shares sold to Nistec upon its "demand," at any time after one year following the consummation of the sale.
 Nistec is entitled to an aggregate of four demand registrations, subject to certain conditions.
 We also agreed to grant Nistec "piggyback" registration rights that allow it to include its ordinary shares in any public offering of equity securities initiated by us.
 We may postpone or withdraw the filing or the effectiveness of a piggyback registration at any time in our sole discretion.
 Under the registration rights agreement, we also agreed to indemnify Nistec against any losses or damages resulting from any untrue statement or omission of material fact in any registration statement or prospectus pursuant to which they sell ordinary shares, unless such liability arose in reliance upon information furnished in writing by Nistec.
 We will pay all expenses incurred by our company in connection with any such registrations in addition to reasonable fees and disbursements of counsel to Nistec.
 The selling expenses relating to the ordinary shares owned by Nistec will be borne and paid by Nistec.

 Management Agreement.
 Under the terms of the investment agreement with Nistec and as a condition thereof, and since Nistec has significant experience and skills in the markets in which we operate, on August 19, 2013 we entered into a management agreement with Nistec which became effective as of the closing of the investment agreement.
 Under the management agreement, Mr. Yitzhak Nissan, the owner of Nistec, will serve as the chairman of our Board of Directors.
 As such, Mr. Nissan will provide us with the following services: (a) coordination of the activities of our Board of Directors with respect to the development of the long term strategy for our company; (b) guidance to our Board of Directors with respect to the implementation by management of its strategy, work plans and budget, as shall be determined from time to time by our Board of Directors; (c) coordination of the activities of our Board of Directors with respect to the regulation and implementation of proper corporate governance practices; (d) coordination of the activities of our Board of Directors for the purpose of the approval of quarterly and annual financial statements and reports; (e) development and retention of relations with current and future strategic investors; (f) general guidance and management of the activities of our Board of Directors; (g) advancement of our company's efforts with respect to the realization of its business development strategy, including the pursuit of mergers and acquisition opportunities in cooperation with the chief executive officer of our company; (h) coordination of the activities of our Board of Directors with respect to the definition of strategic financial targets and in attaining said targets; and (i) guidance in the optimization and steps to be taken to increase the efficiency of our company's production and operation systems.
 In consideration for performing the above services, we agreed to pay Nistec a monthly fixed fee of NIS 90,000, plus applicable VAT.
-Reimbursement of expenses will be subject to our co
+Reimbursement of expenses will be subject to our company's policy approved in advance by the Audit Committee and shall not exceed an aggregate amount of NIS 10,000 per calendar quarter.
+The management agreement will be in force for a term of three years, subject to any applicable law.